Tarrick McGuire, DPA

 A native of Dallas, TX, Tarrick McGuire began a career in public service with the Arlington (TX) Police Department in 2003.
-During his tenure, he has served in multiple positions before being appointed to Deputy Police Chief in 2018.
+During his tenure, he has served in multiple positions before being appointed to Assistant Chief in August of 2022.
 As a nationally recognized public speaker and published author, Chief McGuire has been a leading authority on community-police relations, evidence based policing, police reform and improving public policy.
 In 2020, he was appointed to the Council on Police Reform and Race by the National Police Foundation out of Washington, DC and serves as chairperson of the International Association of Chiefs of Police Juvenile Justice & Child Protection Committee.

 As a pracademic and change agent in policing, Chief McGuire was recognized by the IACP as one of the top 40 under 40 most progressive police leaders in the world.
 Although he has received many accolades, he is most proud of the Anthony L Sutin Department of Justice COPS Office Award for his work in community police relations and the Martin Luther King Jr. Award for Governmental Leadership.

-Chief McGuire has earned a B.S. in Speech Communications from Oklahoma State University, and a M.A. in Christian Leadership from Criswell College, and a Doctor of Public Administration from California Baptist University.
+Chief McGuire has earned a BS in Speech Communications from Oklahoma State University, an MA in Christian Leadership from Criswell College and a Doctor of Public Administration from California Baptist University.